 Dr. Burks’ research interests are in the allergic diseases, particularly adverse reactions to foods.
 His work has centered on the molecular identification of the allergens in specific foods, a better understanding of the mechanism of adverse food reactions and the development of treatment for food allergy in animal models and in clinical studies.
 He and his colleagues have several ongoing clinical studies with different types of mucosal and recombinant food proteins for immunotherapy.
 His laboratory funding comes from many sources, including the National Institutes of Health and private foundations.

 Dr. Burks has been published in many distinguished journals and has authored or coauthored numerous articles, chapters and abstracts.
-He is a member of the NIH Hypersensitivity, Autoimmune, and Immune-mediated Diseases study section and is Past President of the American Academy of Allergy, Asthma and Immunology.
+He is Past President of the American Academy of Allergy, Asthma and Immunology.